 As a poet and lyricist, she contributes to spoken-word and musical performances, theatrical productions and published work.
 As A Voice for the Soul of the City, Jamie’s work includes essays, stories, poetry and memoir, and pieces further exploring the range of the artist voice in community.

 In Old Chicago, researched, written and performed by Jamie, features songs and stories celebrating the culture of Chicago during the Arts Revival of pre-WWI Chicago, highlighting family history, local lore of Chicago neighborhoods.

-With the launch of her 2022 SongNotes Treasures Series (and podcast), she offers the stories and history behind her recordings. https://www.jamieoreilly.com/jamie-o-songnotes-hey-kid/
+With the launch of her 2022 SongNotes Treasures Series, she offers the stories and history behind her recordings. https://www.jamieoreilly.com/jamie-o-songnotes-hey-kid/

 Arts Consultant & Music Agent